bkahlerventer/web2conf/README.md

 Used also at PyCon US 2010, PyCon Argentina (2009, 2010 -resurrected sites from old PyConTech-, 2011, 2012, 2013),
 and in a lot of smaller conferences and events in Argentina (including around 7 PyDays, 2 PgDays, 1 IntallFest, etc.)

+Adaptations for a Professional Society Congress Site underway

-Project main site and further information: https://code.google.com/p/web2conf/
+Initial project main and further information: https://code.google.com/p/web2conf/

 Features & Enhancements:
 ------------------------